 In March 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-09, Compensation - Stock Compensation (Topic 718): "Improvements to Employee Share-based Payment Accounting."
 This ASU involves several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
 Under the new standard, income tax benefits and deficiencies are to be recognized as income tax expense or benefit in the income statement and the tax effects of exercised or vested awards should be treated as discrete items in the reporting period in which they occur.
 An entity should also recognize excess tax benefits regardless of whether the benefit reduces taxes payable in the current period.
 Excess tax benefits should be classified along with other income tax cash flows as an operating activity.
 The Company adopted this standard in the fourth quarter of 2016, effective January 1, 2016.
-Accordingly, the provision for income taxes in the second quarter and first six months of 2017 included excess tax benefits of \$0.8 million and \$11.5 million, respectively, that reduced the income tax provision.
-For the second quarter and six months ended June 30, 2016, there was no material effect on the Company's condensed consolidated financial statements from the adoption of this ASU.
-In regards to forfeitures, the Company elected to account for forfeitures when they occur.
+Accordingly, the provision for income taxes in the first nine months of 2017 included excess tax benefits of \$9.8 million that affected the income tax provision.
+For the nine months ended September 30, 2016, there was no material effect on the Company's condensed consolidated financial statements from the adoption of this ASU.
+In regard to forfeitures, the Company elected to account for forfeitures when they occur.